Campus security

 SMU Police officers are sworn police officers, licensed by the Texas Commission on Law Enforcement, who have the responsibility and duty to enforce campus regulations and all local, state and federal laws.

 SMU Police patrol campus 24 hours a day, seven days a week.
 The department coordinates actions with neighboring agencies and criminal investigations with the Dallas County District Attorney’s Office.
 Emergency blue-light phones across campus connect directly to SMU Police.
+SMU Police provide crime prevention education, self-defense training, and secure rides on campus; call 214-768-3333.

-• SMU Safety Escort by Tapride offers free rides on campus from 7 p.m. to 3 a.m. during the fall and spring terms when classes are in session; download the app.
-Learn more online here.
+SMU urges students to call for a safety escort.
+SMU Safety Escort by TransLoc offers free rides on campus from 7 p.m. to 3 a.m. during the fall and spring terms when classes are in session; download the app and learn more at https://www.smu.edu/BusinessFinance/Police/Community-Resources/Safety-Escort

 SMU Police maintain a daily crime log, which is available online at smu.edu/police and to the public for review during business hours at the dispatch window at Patterson Hall, 3128 Dyer Street.

-SMU’s Annual Security and Fire Safety Report, posted online at smu.edu/cleryreport, includes reported crimes for the previous three years.
+SMU’s Annual Security and Fire Safety Report, posted online at smu.edu/cleryreport, includes reported crimes for the previous three calendar years.